ntilau/CoWR/README.md

-## Compute Weighed Residuals a.k.a.
+## Compute Weighted Residuals a.k.a.
 CoWR
 Generalized version of FES to extend to any Weighted Residuals Methods framework The goal is to have an as modular as possible implementation minimizing the need for external libraries.